 Prek/kindergarten: Dina Greenberg

 The older grades rotate teachers every nine weeks and learn:

-What are middot and Jewish values?
+What is Jewish about Jewish food?
 (Libby Hogan)

 Sunday: noon-1:30: Hebrew classes